A Kiss Before Dying (novel): Adaptations

 The novel has been adapted twice into Hollywood films.
 The first, A Kiss Before Dying, was a 1956 film starring Robert Wagner as Bud Corliss, Virginia Leith as Ellen Kingship, Joanne Woodward as Dorothy ('Dorie') Kingship, and Mary Astor as Mrs. Corliss.
 The film was directed by Gerd Oswald and, except for eliminating the third sister, Marion, he followed the novel's plot fairly closely.

-The second adaptation, A Kiss Before Dying, drastically changed the story, and was produced in 1991.
+The second adaptation, A Kiss Before Dying, was a 1991 film, and drastically changed the story.
 It was filmed as a neo-noir starring Matt Dillon as Jonathan Corliss, Sean Young as twins Ellen and Dorothy Carlsson, Diane Ladd as Mrs. Corliss, and Max von Sydow as Thor Carlsson.
-The movie was directed by James Dearden.
+The movie was adapted and directed by James Dearden.

 It was also an episode in the BBC 2 television series Story Parade.
 The script was co-written by Terry Nation.

 The Indian Hindi film Baazigar seems to be loosely inspired by the 1991 Hollywood remake rather than the original novel.
 Substantial changes were made to the protagonist, Ajay Sharma.
 In the film, Sharma's family is ruined at the hands of his father's employee, Madan Chopra.
 Thus, Sharma wishes to exact revenge by stealing Chopra's company from him by wooing his two daughters.
 In this fashion, Sharma is more of an anti-hero than a pure villain, and the aspect of vengeance dominates much of the film.

-A Malayalam movie named "Moonnilonnu" released in 1997 was also based on this novel.
+A Malayalam movie named Moonnilonnu released in 1997 was also based on this novel.

 Critical reception

 Horror author Stephen King called Levin’s first novel “a gritty suspense story told with great élan.”
 He describes the novel as unique in the sense that a key element of the story—a revelation about who committed a particular murder—takes the reader by complete surprise.
-In King’s words: "[the novel’s] real screeching bombshell is neatly tucked away about one hundred pages into the story.
+In King’s words: "[The novel’s] real screeching bombshell is neatly tucked away about one hundred pages into the story.
 If you should happen upon this moment while thumbing randomly through the book, it means nothing to you.
 If you have read everything faithfully up to that point, it means ... everything.
 The only other writer I can think of offhand who had that wonderful ability to totally ambush the reader was the late Cornell Woolrich ... but Woolrich did not have Levin's dry wit.”